Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 It also has a __contains__, find and update method.

+To iterate over a Dict's elements, there are two methods:
+(1) Iterate directly using the Dict, which produces a sequence of the dictionary's keys, see line 0A (2) Invoke the Dict's items() method, which produces a sequence of DictEntry objects.
+Within the loop body, you can then access the key and value fields of the entry ,see line 0B

 **Working with attributes**
 Mojo provides the __getattr__ and __setattr__ methods, which can be used to make a dynamic definition of attributes.
 Here is an example where these are used:
 See `attributes.mojo`: